 Triglycerides, another important type of lipids, must be lower than 150 mg / dl.
 Triglycerides are made of the most common fats in the diet (90% of the fat we consume) and they are a main energy source for the body.
 Each type of lipoprotein has different effects on health.

 The higher your LDL levels (the protein that transports cholesterol in the blood), the higher the risk of suffering heart diseases.

-On the other hand, high HDL levels reduce the risk of suffering cardiovascular diseases because it transports lipoproteins to the liver, where they are processed by the metabolism to be finally excreted.
+On the other hand, high HDL levels reduce the risk of suffering cardiovascular diseases because it transports the lipoproteins to the liver, where they are processed by the metabolism to be finally excreted.

-Nowadays, heart diseases and strokes are the most frequent cause of death in United States, Canada, and most of the western countries.
+Nowadays, heart diseases and strokes are the most frequent cause of death in United States, Canada, and most of western countries.
 High cholesterol levels are a very important risk factor to develop this kind of cardiovascular diseases.